 The majority of exchange students are housed centrally in Kalmar.
 The university will easily be reached by foot, bike or bus.

 Computers with internet access can be found both in the library or at your school.
-Internet access is available in all dorm rooms for a monthly fee of SEK 130.
+Internet access is available in most dorm rooms for a monthly fee of SEK 130.
 This fee is added to your rent invoice, and has to be paid whether you use the internet service or not.
 Wireless internet is not provided, meaning you need a cable to access the internet.
 This can be bought at any electronic store in Sweden or brought with you from home.
 To activate your internet account, contact the internet provider once you have moved into your dorm room.

 For more information regarding pick-up service and orientation days, please click here.